 Under his authority as a clerical founder of several missions throughout California and Mexico, Serra was heavily responsible for the destruction of the Native peoples’ culture in the region, as they were forced to discard their own languages, clothing, spiritual religions, food, and other cultural customs, not to mention their premature deaths in the thousands due mostly to exposure to European diseases such as measles, influenza, chicken pox, yellow fever, scarlet fever, and bubonic plague.
 Forced to be converted and baptized by the church missionaries, the Native peoples were not permitted to leave the missions, and those who did escape were rounded up by Spanish soldiers and returned to the missions.

 As humanists, we must not only fight for the official recognition and the observance of holidays that celebrate the indigenous peoples of various countries around the world and in the US by our civic and academic institutions, we must also call out the brutal pasts and contradictions of organized religious institutions.
 The Catholic Church is not alone when comes to deep historical roots in racism and colonialism against Native peoples.
 Muslim empires predominantly from the Middle East in the African continent were major contributors and benefactors of the Arab slave trade that caused such immense trauma, suffering, and inequalities amongst native Black populations.
-In 2016, the Mormon Church in Utah was by a group of Native Americans who were unwilling participants in a church-led Indian Student Placement Program, which functioned from the late 1940s to the mid-1990s.
+In 2016, the Mormon Church in Utah was legally sued by a group of Native Americans who were unwilling participants in a church-led Indian Student Placement Program, which functioned from the late 1940s to the mid-1990s.
 There have been at least three sexual-abuse lawsuits filed in local court as a direct result of the program.

 Many religious leaders and their organizations claim that their mission is to help all people find faith and belief in something beyond their current conception of reality.
 In the real world, various religious sectarian groups have been complicit in the near decimation of multiple indigenous peoples around the world by almost destroying their cultures and societies through enslavement and forced conversions.